sxwee/GNNsIMPL/README.md

 # GNNsImplementation

-This repository will update the Implementation of variants of GNNs.
-Welcome to contru project!!!
+This repository will update the implementation of variants of GNNs.
+Welcome to contrubute to this project!!!

 # Environment